 On Grandmaison, see http://www.parseval.fr/pages/francoisauguste.html.

 29. Sketch in India ink, Mess II, belonging to Mlle Louise Lévi, described in A.R.2/387

 Buffenoir vol.2(3),Appendix p.389: Buffenoir suggests this is possibly the last portrait of Robespierre apart from the sketch by Grandmaison on 9 Thermidor.

 Buffenoir's description sounds like this engraving in the BN.

 There is no date on the engraving.
 [Perhaps it is the engraving produced by Courtois (No.49)?]

 30. Death-mask, 1794

 Thompson did not believe the deathmask/lifemask to be authentic.
-Personally, I am totally convinced; if not Robespierre, then who else could it be?
+Personally, I am not sure.
 Here is a recent digital mock-up by Marie Lasbleiz

 [To be continued]